marshallpowell97/staubli_experimental/staubli_val3_driver/README.md

 ## Overview

-This ROS-I driver was developed in Staubli's VAL3 language for use with 6-axis Staubli robot manipulators.
+This ROS-I driver was developed in Staubli's VAL 3 language for use with 6-axis Staubli robot manipulators.

-It is advisable to try this driver on Staubli's emulator first.
+It is advisable to try this driver on Staubli's emulator in Staubli Robotics Suite (SRS) first.

 ## Requirements

 * Staubli 6-axis robot manipulator
-* Staubli CS8 controller
+* Staubli CS8C/CS9 controller
-  * it may work with other controllers, but this driver was tested on CS8 only
-* VAL3 version s7.7.2 or greater
+* VAL 3 version s7.7.2 or greater
   * this is very important, since this implementation uses return values of `sioGet()` only available from s7.7.2 onwards
+* Staubli Robotics Suite 2019 (not required but strongly reccomended)

 ## Installation